DSPN/azure-resource-manager-dse/README.md

 The DNS address for OpsCenter will include the dnsName and region entered as parameters when creating a deployment based on this template in the format `{dnsName}.{region}.cloudapp.azure.com`.
 If you created a deployment with the dnsName parameter set to datastax in the West US region you could access the DataStax OpsCenter virtual machine for the deployment at `http://datastax.westus.cloudapp.azure.com:8443`.

+##Known Issues and Limitations
-NOTE: The certificate used in the deployment is a self signed certificate that will create a browser warning.
+- The certificate used in the deployment is a self signed certificate that will create a browser warning.
 You can follow the process on the DataStax web site for replacing the certificate with your own SSL certificate.

-##Known Issues and Limitations
 - The template uses username/password for provisioning cluster nodes in the cluster.
-Ideally it would use an SSH key
+Ideally it would use an SSH key.
 - The template deploys Cassandra data nodes configured to use ephemeral storage and attaches a data disk that can be used for data backups in the event of a cluster failure resulting in the loss of the data on the ephemeral disks.
 Ideally it would use premium storage and support a backup strategy.